Why We Chose Homeschooling (A Slower, More Intentional Childhood)

 Presence

-Final Thoughts: Redefining Success
+Redefining Success

 Leaving school wasn’t about rejecting education.
-It was about redefining it.

-Success, for us, looks like:
+For us, success now looks like:

-• Kids who know themselves
+• Kids who understand themselves

-• A family connected by shared experiences
+• A family grounded in shared experiences

-• Lifelong learners with curious hearts
+• Lifelong learners driven by curiosity

 We didn’t lose anything by leaving school.

-We found everything that matters most.
+We found what mattered most.

 Verified by MonsterInsights